 Relaxed foreplay and spontaneous, unhurried sexual intimacy?
 Forget about it!

 Enjoying the First Ramadan After Marriage

 When Ramadan comes, newlywed couples realize that they need to make even more sacrifices in order to spend it fruitfully, especially those related to the frequency and quality of their sexual intimacy.

 Since married Muslims are prohibited from having sexual intercourse during the day in Ramadan, they have only the nights to satisfy their sexual desires, which are very short during the summer months.

 However, most Muslim men, young and old, habitually pray nightly tarawih prayers at the local masjid during Ramadan, returning home late afterwards.

-It is no surprise then, that Ramadan makes it more challenging for them to be sexually intimate, since the preparation of the suhoor and iftar meals necessitate most new wives to spend more time in the kitchen, either helping out their mother-in-law, or doing it all themselves if they live separately.
+It is no surprise, then, that Ramadan makes it more challenging for them to be sexually intimate, since the preparation of the suhoor and iftar meals necessitates most new wives to spend more time in the kitchen, either helping out their mother-in-law or doing it all themselves if they live separately.

-This extra leeway has been provided to them in Islam, for the very reason that they can be sexually intimate right up till Fajr.
+This extra leeway has been provided to them in Islam for the very reason that they can be together right up until Fajr.

 Ramadan is the month of extra patience and charity, and who better to start with, than one’s own spouse!